Stefan Kiessling, Hakan Calhanoglu and Son Hueng-min fired home for the German side as they beat the Portuguese giants in a crucial encounter

 However, the hosts did break the deadlock with 25 minutes on the clock when a sweeping attacking move saw Cesar parry Son's initial shot straight to Kiessling, who gladly tucked away the rebound with a simple finish.

 Son managed to get on the scoresheet himself nine minutes later after some terrific work from Bender allowed Bellarabi to find space down the right-hand side, before picking out the Korean, who smashed a curling effort into the net

-Calhanoglu missed a golden opportunity to add a third shortly after the break but inexplicably poked his effort against the post from two yards out.
+Calhanoglu missed a golden opportunity to add a third shortly after the break, but inexplicably poked his effort against the post from two yards out.

-However, Leverkusen restored its two-goal cushion just 60 seconds later, when Jardel brought Kiessling down in the box, allowing Calhanoglu to make up for his earlier miss by stroking home the resulting penalty and cap off Leverkusen's first win over the Portuguese outfit.
+However, Leverkusen restored their two-goal cushion just 60 seconds later, when Jardel brought Kiessling down in the box, allowing Calhanoglu to make up for his earlier miss by stroking home the resulting penalty and cap off Leverkusen's first win over the Portuguese outfit.